Lew Archer

-Lew Archer is a fictional character created by American-Canadian writer Ross Macdonald.
-Archer is a private detective working in Southern California.
+Lew Archer is a fictional character created by American-Canadian writer Ross Macdonald, a private detective working in Southern California.
 Between the late 1940s and the early '70s, the character appeared in 18 novels and a handful of shorter works as well as several film and television adaptations.
-Macdonald's Archer novels have been praised for building on the foundations of hardboiled fiction by introducing more literary themes and psychological depth to the genre.
-Critic John Leonard declared that Macdonald had surpassed the limits of crime fiction to become "a major American novelist" while author Eudora Welty was a fan of the series and carried on a lengthy correspondence with Macdonald.
+Macdonald's Archer novels have been praised for introducing more literary themes and psychological depth to the hardboiled fiction genre.
+Critic John Leonard declared that Macdonald had surpassed the limits of crime fiction to become "a major American novelist", while author Eudora Welty was a fan of the series and carried on a lengthy correspondence with Macdonald.
 The editors of Thrilling Detective wrote: "The greatest P.I. series ever written?
 Probably."